-Health and Welfare Benefits and Perquisites
+Health and Welfare Benefits and Perguisites

-We have traditionally provided executives with a variety of health and welfare benefits and perquisites, as reflected in the All Other Compensation column in the "Summary Compensation Table" on page 26 and more fully described in the footnote to that column.
-Commencing in 2013, the only perquisites that our executive officers are currently entitled to receive, other than those that are available to all employees, are reimbursement for annual physical exams and membership in our beach and golf clubs (the latter of which has no incremental cost to us).
+We have traditionally provided our named executive officers with a variety of health and welfare benefits.
+In addition we provide the perquisites reflected in the All Other Compensation column in the "Summary Compensation Table" and more fully described in the footnote to that column.
+The only perquisites that our named executive officers are currently entitled to receive, other than those that are available to all employees, are reimbursement for annual physical exams and membership in our St. Joe Club & Resorts (the latter of which has no incremental cost to us).